poloclub/bluff/README.md

 For a live demo, visit: https://poloclub.github.io/bluff/

 ## Code and Data
-Code of both frontend and backend and data are available at [https://github.com/poloclub/bluff](https://github.com/poloclub/bluff).
+Code (both frontend and backend) and data are available at [https://github.com/poloclub/bluff](https://github.com/poloclub/bluff).

 ## Running Bluff user interface Locally
 1. Download or clone this repository: